Why Are My Daffodils Blind? Causes And Fixes

 Healthy daffodils need regular care to bloom each spring.
 Preventive habits can make all the difference over time.
 Consistency matters more than perfection.

 Location considerations?
 Choose sites with morning sun, at the very least.
 Avoid low areas where water collects.
 Plant away from aggressive perennials.
 Consider natural drainage patterns.
+Space planted bulbs consistently to maintain airflow.

 Important Note: New bulbs need extra care initially.
 First-year flowers may be smaller while establishing.